Alistair Fruish: Work

-Since 2001 Fruish has worked in over 40 prisons as a writer-in-residence.
+Since 2001, Fruish has worked in more than 40 prisons as a writer-in-residence.
 Since starting out at HMP Wellingborough he has worked as a writer in nearly every category and type of English prison, in both the public and private sectors and both male and female estate.
 With HMP Full Sutton's writer-in-residence Gerry Ryan, he initiated the first ever writer-led arts project at the Military Corrective Training Centre (MCTC) military prison in Colchester.
-As of 2015 he was based in HMP Leicester where he worked closely with Senior Community Librarian Louise Dowell.
+As of 2015, he was based in HMP Leicester, where he worked closely with Senior Community Librarian Louise Dowell.
 He has collaborated with a number of other artists on prison arts projects including Dr Bruce Wall of the London Shakespeare Workout and poet John Row.
 Fruish is dyslexic and was drawn to work with prisoners because of the large levels of literacy problems found among the prison population.
 In Prison a Survival Guide, Carl Cattermole, states, "I've personally come across some of the best teachers in my life through prison - educators like Alistair Fruish are prime examples."
 In a report by the House of Commons Business, Innovation and Skills Committee, on adult literacy and numeracy, Fruish is quoted as saying, "sadly, there are only a handful of writers-in-residence remaining working in prisons.
 Much of the expertise that has been built up over the last two decades is in danger of being lost".
 As a response to the pandemic Fruish edited three TOOLBOX books and made them available to prisons in the UK.
 Inside Time described them as, "full of high-quality creative games, life enhancing exercise techniques and personal development tips for all ages and abilities.
 The books have many contributions from scores of writers, scientists and artists".

 Along with Steve Moore, John Higgs and Donna Bond he is one of the four editors of Alan Moore's Jerusalem.
 Moore credits Fruish's research with providing vital information that allowed him to finish the novel.
 In an interview with his biographer, Lance Parkin, Moore states that he has few hobbies, but he likes to go for walks with Fruish, whom he met when Fruish invited Moore back to visit the school he was expelled from.
 Moore recounts how he and Fruish were ejected from Easton Neston Hall while walking around it in From Hell.
 Fruish also took Moore in to HMP Wellingborough to meet prisoners.

 In the mid-1980s, while still at school, Fruish edited a magazine called Tripping Yarns.
-Issue two appeared in 1988 and contained an interview with Kathy Acker conducted by Alan Moore, as well as an interview and retrospective with underground comic artist Edwin Pouncey aka Savage Pencil, who also provided the cover.
+Issue two appeared in 1988 and contained an interview with Kathy Acker conducted by Alan Moore, as well as an interview and retrospective with underground comic artist Edwin Pouncey a.k.a.
+Savage Pencil, who also provided the cover.
 The magazine included an interview with publisher Tony Bennet, as well as interviews with the bands Killdozer and the Butthole Surfers.